pengzhou1108/pengzhou1108.github.io/_pages/about.md

 Welcome to Peng Zhou's homepage!

-I am a PhD candidate at the University of Maryland, advised by Prof. Larry Davis.
+I am an Applied Scientist at Amazon Go.
+Prior to Amazon, I obtained my PhD at the University of Maryland, advised by Prof. Larry Davis.
 I received my Bachelor's degree from Huazhong University of Science and Technology in 2015.
 My research interests lie in computer vision and deep learning that applied to media forensics, object detection, image/video segmentation, image synthesis and incremental learning.

 # Recent News
+* March, 2021.
+Join Amazon Go as an Applied Scientist.

 * November, 2020.
 Passed my PhD defense exam.

 * August, 2020.
 Our paper about Incremental learning got accepted at BMVC 2020.